-The fund is required to pay HST on the management fee charged to the fund.
-In general, the HST rate depends on the residence of the fund's unitholders at a certain point in time.
-Changes in existing HST rates, changes to which provinces impose HST and changes in the breakdown on the residence of the fund's unitholders will have an impact on the MER of the fund year over year.
+A fund is required to pay HST on management fees and administration fees charged to the fund.
+In general, the HST rate depends on the residence of a fund's securityholders at a certain point in time.
+Changes in existing HST rates, changes to which provinces impose HST and changes in the breakdown on the residence of a fund's securityholders will have an impact on the management expense ratio of a fund year over year.

-Fund of funds fees and expensesThe fund can invest in underlying funds managed by Purpose or by third parties.
-In accordance with applicable laws, we cannot charge management fees to both the fund and the underlying funds where, to a reasonable person, that would result in the duplication of a fee for the same services.
+Fund of funds fees and expenses

+The funds can invest in underlying funds managed by Purpose or an affiliate of Purpose or by third parties.
+In accordance with applicable laws, we cannot charge management fees to both the funds and the underlying funds where, to a reasonable person, that would result in the duplication of a fee for the same services.

-In addition, no sales charges or redemption fees are payable by the fund in relation to its purchases or redemptions of securities of an underlying fund if the underlying fund is managed by Purpose.
+In addition, no sales charges or redemption fees are payable by the funds in relation to their purchases or redemptions of securities of an underlying fund if the underlying fund is managed by Purpose or an affiliate.